Patti (subdivision): History

 The concept of patti originated from a need to define a share of ancestral land, with the holdings being classified into various pattis, also known as a panna (lot), whose number varied based upon the number of claimants or descendants.
 They were usually established by the original settlers of the village, often Jats.
 Later-on during British-rule, the concept was transformed into a classification category for village types.

-Various terms are derived from the word Patti, such as toponyms such as Patiala, and titles such as patwari.

 Punjabi units of locality

 The units of locality in Punjab, after region and sub-region, are as follows from maximal outer boundaries to minimal central units: